-Fenugreek plant is rich in protein, sugars, and fat, so its nutritional value is very high.
-Plus, it is containing salts, which its the most important ones are Iron, Calcium, Phosphorus, and some vitamins.
+Fenugreek plant is rich in protein, sugars, and fat, so their nutritional value is very high.
+Plus, it is containing salts, which the most important ones are Iron, Calcium, Phosphorus, and some vitamins.
 Also, its seeds contain resin material, fixed oils, and volatile oils.

 Fenugreek oil also contains Trigonelline and Choline, which is the main ingredient for the medicinal effect of fenugreek seeds.
 It also contains soapy materials, coloring materials, and Nicotinic acid.

 |1.46 g||Fatty acids, total saturated|

 Fenugreek oil contains many important elements as a high percentage of protein, high amounts of the a-amino acid Lysine, free amino acids, and vitamins such as vitamin A, vitamin B (Thiamine), vitamin E, and vitamin C, and it also contains many minerals such as Phosphorous, Calcium, Iron, and Sodium.